 Set filesystem permissions

-To let WordPress to keep itself up-to-date and still allow Symbiosis to do its thing, we need to adjust the ownership on some files.
+To ensure that WordPress can keep itself up-to-date while still allowing Symbiosis to do its thing, we need to adjust the ownership on some files.
 You should do these commands one-at-a-time, so that you will be able to see if one of them has a problem (problems with any command may break things).

 sudo chown admin:www-data /srv/$wp_domain/public/htdocs